Clastify logo

 Covalent networkVery high melting point; hard or brittle; usually non-conductingAtoms are joined in a giant covalent network, so many strong covalent bonds must be broken to melt the substance.
 Graphite and graphene are special conducting exceptions because they have delocalized electrons.

 A brittle material is a material that fractures rather than deforms when a force is applied.
-Ionic crystals are brittle because, if layers shift, like charges can end up next to each other, causing repulsion and fracture.
+Ionic crystals behave like this because shifting layers can place like charges next to each other, causing repulsion and fracture.
 A malleable material is a material that can be hammered or pressed into shape because layers of particles can move while bonding is maintained; metals are the classic example.

 A corrosion reaction is a chemical reaction between a material and its environment that damages the material.
 Rusting of iron is a familiar example, but corrosion covers more than rusting.